coder/docs/workspaces/applications.md

 ![Application Launcher](../assets/workspaces/applications.png)

-## Application Specification File
+## Application specification file

-You may specify the following options for an application:
+The application specification file allows you to define what Coder needs to launch the application.
+Within the file, you can specify the following for each
+application:

 ```yaml
 # /coder/apps/config.yaml